-The England manager named his final squad on 1 June 2021, and both of Dortmund's dynamic duo have made the cut after impressive club campaigns as they secured their side a place in next season's UEFA Champions League.
+The England manager named his final squad on 1 June 2021, and both of Dortmund's dynamic duo made the cut after impressive club campaigns as they secured their side a place in next season's UEFA Champions League.

 Sancho made a blistering start to 2021, and was unlucky to be stopped in his tracks by a thigh injury in early March.
-That setback kept him out of the latest England camp, as well as Dortmund's Champions League quarter-final tie with his former club Manchester City, but the 18-time international remains one of the most talented wingers at Southgate's disposal.
+That setback kept him out of the latest England camp, as well as Dortmund's Champions League quarter-final tie with his former club Manchester City, but the 20-time international remains one of the most talented wingers at Southgate's disposal.

 Watch: The best of Sancho at Dortmund